 We hope that you will browse our website and visit a meeting soon.

 Next Meeting: Thursday, October 23 - Club Qualifying Competition #1

 Thursday, Oct.
 24 will be our first Club Qualifying Competition this year.
 Members and guests are welcome to participate.
 Each attendee may enter two images.
 Images can be either digital or print.
 Each image is given a score and a critique during the competition.
 Please email your digital images to email@example.com by midnight on Monday, October 20.
 Prints must be turned in by 7:10 p.m. on the night of the competition.

 Members of all levels of experience are encouraged to participate, receive a score and helpful critique of their image.
 See our Competitions Guidelines page for rules.

 Winner, First Place Award

 2014 Image of the Year Competition

-Guest Speaker, Dennis Kiel - What is a Good Photograph?
+Guest Speaker, Don Rosenberger - What is Abstract Photography?

 See our Calendar for more information about events and activities.

 Header Images: 2014 CCC Competition Top Award Winners (L-R): Charlotte Kidd, Jim Carroll, Bob Pierlott